 - CPU Speed for Target Servers is always Standard

 - Any Priced Software labels on the Source Server are replicated to the Target Server and incur usage while the Target Server is in Preview mode

-- The system will bring up the local disks as of the DRS snapshot time
+- The system sets up the content of all of the Target Server local disks to match those of the Source Server as of the time of the Snapshot

 - The Target Server is accessible via Console, but changes to the Target Servers are still not allowed in Preview mode since the system is still replicating disk changes from the Source Server